ROCm/rocprofiler-sdk/source/docs/how-to/using-rocprofv3.rst

     rocprofv3 --hsa-trace -- <application_path>

-The above command generates a ``hsa_api_trace.csv`` file prefixed with process ID.
+The preceding command generates a ``hsa_api_trace.csv`` file prefixed with process ID.
 Note that the contents of this file have been truncated for demonstration purposes.

 .. code-block:: shell